onesys-onesign/invoicing-api/readme.aad.en.md

 ```

 Using the returned external reference, extRefId, you can query the status of the document, whether is was submitted at a
 later stage.
-Oxinus will retry indefinitely the submission to AADE and eventually the document will receive the required
+ONESIGN will retry indefinitely the submission to AADE and eventually the document will receive the required
 values (MARK, AUTH, UID).

-#### Scenario 2 - Customer re-submits the document to Oxinus
+#### Scenario 2 - Customer re-submits the document to ONESIGN

-In this scenario, on un-successful document submission from the Provider to AADE, Oxinus will not re-submit the document to AADE.
-Oxinus
+In this scenario, on un-successful document submission from the Provider to AADE, ONESIGN will not re-submit the document to AADE.
+ONESIGN
 will return a response as below, and the customer is responsible for re-submitting the document.

 The following is a sample response